 - Play Leaders playing with the younger children.
 These are key stage two pupils, who are fully trained in this role. - Peer Mentors key stage two pupils, fully trained in helping other children with relational conflict and friendship issues. - A member of staff trained as a Learning mentor (Mrs. Hall). - Reflection boxes in each classroom.
-Weekly "Three Houses" completed by all children. - Mental health and wellbeing boards in each classroom. - A buddy system for new starters. - Planned transition programmes at all stages of school new Intake, end of year, in-school-year admissions, Year 6 to High School - and enhanced provision for identified children - External visitors and workshops. - A School Counsellor, employed one day a week, to work with identified children - Whole-school behaviour policy based on restorative practice. - Class promise, agreed by all pupils - Bespoke programmes, created for individuals by professionals skilled in the specific need. - Links with Bolton Mental Health Schools Team
+Weekly "Three Houses" completed by all children. - Mental health and wellbeing boards in each classroom. - A buddy system for new starters. - Planned transition programmes at all stages of school new Intake, end of year, in-school-year admissions, Year 6 to High School - and enhanced provision for identified children - External visitors and workshops. - Whole-school behaviour policy based on restorative practice. - Class promise, agreed by all pupils - Bespoke programmes, created for individuals by professionals skilled in the specific need. - Links with Bolton Mental Health Schools Team